Updated May 2020

 Hand lettering is very popular right now.
 You see it all over Instagram and Facebook.
 I could watch hand lettering videos for hours.
 And I do.
 They are truly mesmerizing.
-You can watch tons of videos but they only way you are going to get good at something is if you practice practice practice.
+You can watch tons of videos but the only way you are going to get good at something is if you practice practice practice.
 That’s why I’ve created this hand lettering practice sheets for beginners.
-The last hand lettering worksheet that I created got a great response and I’m hoping you love this one just as much!
+This hand lettering worksheet that I created got a great response and I know you’ll love this one just as much!

 HAND LETTERING SUPPLIES